SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-nodrop-option.md

 ---

-The `nodrop` option forces results to also include messages that don't match any segment of the parse expression.
+The `nodrop` option forces results to also include messages that do not match any segment of the parse expression.

 For all parse operators, messages must match at least one segment of the parse expression or they are dropped from the results.
-Adding the `nodrop` option forces results to also include messages that don't match any segment of the parse expression.
+Adding the `nodrop` option forces results to also include messages that do not match any segment of the parse expression.

 When your query has multiple parse expressions, using `nodrop` acts as an **OR** condition.
 In this case, using `nodrop` will pass any non-matching logs to the next parse expression.
-If the following parse expression does not use `nodrop`, the results from the first parse expression using `nodrop`, even when they don't match the following parse expression are still returned in your search results.
+If the following parse expression does not use `nodrop`, the results from the first parse expression using `nodrop`, even when they do not match the following parse expression are still returned in your search results.

 ## Syntax